joonbang/DRMF-Seeding-Project/maple2latex/README.md

 # Maple CFSF Seeding Project
-This project uses Python to convert the continued fractions for special functions library, written in Maple, into LaTeX.
+This project uses Python to convert the continued fractions for special functions library, written in Maple, into LaTeX, using DRMF macros.

+Please note that the project was specifically written to work with the CFSF library.
+As such, it may not function as expected for non-CFSF Maple equations.

 ## Prerequisites
 This program requires Python 2.6+ to run.